armbian/documentation/docs/status/board-tests.md

 ---
 # Tested boards

 Every board in the Armbian test datacenter runs an automated pipeline — a nightly **upgrade**, a **reboot**, hardware **performance** and **DVFS** checks and a **network** throughput test — before being restored to the stable release.
-The table below is the **current status**: the most recent test of each board.
+Each board below is a **card** — collapsed to its name and pass/fail; expand it for the per-module results, timings and power.
+The set is the **current status**: the most recent test of every board.

-The list is refreshed automatically by the Armbian autotests fleet: a scheduled job reads the fleet's rolling test results and opens a pull request to update this table — the same mechanism used for the [datacenter boards](/status/boards/) and [Wi-Fi performance](/status/wifi-performance/) pages.
+The list is refreshed automatically by the Armbian autotests fleet: a scheduled job reads the fleet's rolling test results and opens a pull request to update this page — the same mechanism used for the [datacenter boards](/status/boards/) and [Wi-Fi performance](/status/wifi-performance/) pages.

 Legend: ✅ pass · ❌ fail · ⏭️ skipped · ➖ not run.